LeoDog896/github-colors/README.md

 # github-colors

-auto-generated and deno registry protected list of github language colors
+auto-generated list of github language colors as JSON